 He did not free the notebook.
 Instead, it and the rest of the shelf moved as one - and the bookcase itself rocked and began to tilt towards Ryunosuke.

 “ Oh.
 No. No— ”

 The shelves descended towards him almost in slow motion.
 And he was neither strong enough to push the bookshelf back, nor could he jump away, the stepstool beneath his feet unstable—

-Someone roared his name, and the next moment Ryunosuke felt a vicelike grip seize him around the waist and drag him bodily sideways.
+Someone roared his name.
+The very next moment, Ryunosuke felt a vicelike grip seize him around the waist and drag him bodily sideways.
 The bookshelf fell, missing him— but he was also falling, maybe flying— he shut his eyes.

 The resulting crash of a hundred books and papers and a shelf hitting the floor stunned him more than his own impact did.
 But at last there was silence, besides the pounding of his own heart in his ears, and Ryunosuke came back to himself slowly.
-He was not lying on the floor.
-His face - no, his entire body was pressed against something warm... someone .
+He was lying prone, but not on the floor.
+His face - no, his entire body was pressed against something warm, or someone.
 And even before he opened his eyes, he already knew who’d taken the brunt of the fall, and whose arms were still wrapped protectively around him.

 He opened them anyway, and met Barok van Zieks’s ice-blue eyes.

 “Naruhodo,” van Zieks rasped.
 Then he stopped mid-sentence - as if he’d suddenly realized his position lying sprawled on the floor beneath Ryunosuke, or how close their faces were, or how hoarse his own voice sounded.
 Ryunosuke noticed all three in rapid succession, and a fourth and fifth thing on top - the unmistakeable flush that had risen across van Zieks’s pallid countenance, and the too-rapid beating of his heart, centimetres from Ryunosuke’s own.